taichi-dev/taichi/docs/gui.rst

 .. function:: ti.imshow(img, windname)

-    :parameter img: (ti.Matrix.field or Expr) the image to show in the GUI
+    :parameter img: (ti.Vector.field or ti.field) the image to show in the GUI
     :parameter windname: (string) the name of the GUI window

     This function will create an instance of ``ti.GUI`` and show the input image on the screen.